MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-workflow-to-flow.md

   - D365FS
 ---

-# Use Power Automate flow with Field Service Mobile
+# Use Power Automate flows with Field Service Mobile

 Administrators can begin using Power Automate flow in replacement of Dynamics 365 workflows for Field Service Mobile processes like Geofencing, Geofence alerts, and push notifications.